idansarig810/096235/README.md

 ## Getting Started

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine - [link](https://github.com/idansarig810/096235)
 2. Install the necessary dependencies.
 3. Run the application.